The Best Blogging Platforms Compared

 - Limited customization compared to WordPress.

-- Free plan includes Wix branding.
+- Free plan includes Wix branding and ads.

 Best For: